Vascular Laser Vein Therapy

 - Discussing the symptoms you’re experiencing

-Once an official diagnosis has been made with regards to your varicose veins or spider veins, a treatment plan can be put into place.
+Once an official diagnosis has been made, a treatment plan can be put into place.

-Treatment is necessary to remedy existing varicose veins and spider veins, however, there are some steps you can take to help prevent the development of new ones.
-Vascular vein conditions can be prevented by:
+Treatment is necessary to remedy existing varicose veins and spider veins.
+However, the formation of new ones can be prevented by:

 - Maintaining a healthy weight